david-sledge/datapack/spec.md

 Single and double precision.

 ### Bin
 This represents raw binary data.
 Fixbin, bin 8, 16, and 32.
-This data type can also be used to represent property and class local names (see below).
+This data type can also be used to the local name of a qualified name (see below).

 ### String
 This represents a UTF-8 string.
 Fixstring, string 8, 16, and 32.
 This data type can also be used to represent property and class local names (see below).

 ### Collections
 #### Qualified name
-Qualified names are use for class names and Object property names.
+Qualified names are use for class names and Object property names (see below).
 A qualified name consists of an optional namespace name and a required local name.
 The local name is represented as either a string or a binary data block.

 #### Class name
 A class name is indicated by the class name byte followed by a qualified name.